If you are new to the planning process you should first find out do I need planning permission?

 A fee is required for most planning applications.
 When you submit an application, we will double-check that you have paid the right fee and confirm.
 A planning application cannot proceed until the appropriate fee and all the necessary supporting information has been received.

-- Pay by phone - 01509 634570 during office hours; please quote your planning application number and the application site address.
-(Please note that there is a 2.2% surcharge if paying by credit card).
+Please call 01509 634570 during office hours; please quote your planning application number and the application site address.

 Checking the progress of a planning application